Lochsa River: U.S. Route 12

 Route 12 follows the Lochsa River along its north bank.
 One of the last two-lane U.S. highways constructed, it was completed in the early 1960s, connecting Lewiston with Missoula over Lolo Pass.
 Two railroads, the Northern Pacific and Union Pacific, had originally planned to ascend the Lochsa; the Northern won the rights and even completed some grades in 1908, but abandoned the project in 1909.
 The highway along the river was not completed for another 50 years.

 In the 21st century, shippers have proposed sending loads as wide as both lanes of Route 12 and up to three stories high from the river port at Lewiston to inland destinations, including the Kearl Oil Sands Project in Alberta, Canada.
-In June 2012, after several groups had filed lawsuits to prevent the shipments, Imperial Oil and Exxon Mobil withdrew their application to use the highway for such large loads.
+In June 2012, after several groups had filed lawsuits to prevent the shipments, Imperial Oil and ExxonMobil withdrew their application to use the highway for such large loads.

 Wildlife

 Common among the animals using the Lochsa River watershed are deer, elk, black bear, on the hillsides and moose in meadows and wet places.
 Among the birds along the river are Canada geese, swans, eagles, osprey and great blue herons.
 Wild turkeys are seen at lower elevations.
-More rare are mountain lions, snow geese, mountain goats, and harlequin ducks. cutthroat trout, rainbow trout, chinook salmon and steelhead are among the fish living in the river.
+More rare are mountain lions, snow geese, mountain goats, and harlequin ducks.
+Cutthroat trout, rainbow trout, chinook salmon and steelhead are among the fish living in the river.